eyloncaplan/splits/DETAILS.md

 - **20 specific topics per category** (200 total)
 - Topics selected using **BM25 retrieval** based on manually defined keyword prompts

 Each post in versions (3) and (4) is retrieved for a specific neutral topic.
-Topic categories, specific topics, and retrieval keywords are listed in the main paper and included in this repo under `[specifics]`.
+Topic categories, specific topics, and retrieval keywords are listed in the main paper and included in this repo under `metadata/demographics.json` and `metadata/neutral_topics.json`.

 ---